Cristina Bautista Taquinas: Activism

 After her graduation in 2018, she returned home to the Paez/Nasa Tacueyo reservation in Toribio, Cauca and wanted to apply her social work studies in her community.
 Her activism focused on violence against women, not only on her reservation but in her town and department at large, and united peers, friends, and any indigenous woman who wanted to participate to share their experiences.
 She dreamed of women holding positions of leadership in the Paez/Nasa community, and wanted to fight for women’s rights and equality.
 She wanted Toribio to not only be the start of the women’s movement in Cauca, but in Colombia as a whole, and beyond.

 Hilando Pensamiento

-She started her own movement, ”Hilando Pensamiento”, or “Weaving Thoughts”, in order to empower and encourage indigenous women.
-Her movement was focused on empowering women to dream, and her message was that indigenous women had the right to develop and grow and be in charge of making important decisions.
-She believed in equal pay in order to truly value a woman's work, who she believed worked double shifts, one during the day and then one at home caring for the family.
+She founded a movement called "Hilando Pensamiento" (or Weaving Thoughts) to empower and encourage indigenous women to dream and believed they had the right to develop, grow, and make important decisions.
+The women in the Hilando Pensamiento group faced discrimination from the community, especially from traditional male leaders who labelled them subversive and disapproved of their group, which challenged established social norms and customs.
+She advocated for equal pay to truly value women’s work, which she believed was often double-shifted, one during the day and one at home caring for the family..

-The women involved in the “Hilando Pensamiento” group were treated poorly in the community, particularly by the traditional male leaders who labeled them as subversive and disliked that women were forming a group, questioning the social norms and customs that had always been in place.
-While the group started off being disorganized, not having set meeting locations, they traveled El Valle telling all women about their capacity for autonomy and growth.
-Even though men and even some women rejected her ideas, with her open mind and grand vision, Cristina always believed in her cause in order to empower women, as well as to educate the new, forward thinking generations.
+Initially disorganised and without fixed meeting places, the group travelled El Valle, sharing their vision of women’s autonomy and growth.
+Despite resistance from men and some women, Cristina remained steadfast in her belief in empowering women and educating future generations.
 The "Hilando Pensamiento" Movement got accredited by the United Nations Permanent Forum on Indigenous Issues in 2019.